s1gnalCha0s/s1gnalCha0s.github.io/_posts/2015-02-08-SSJS-webshell-injection.markdown

 categories: node
 ---

-I've recently become interested in real world examples of vulnerabilities in Node.js applications, which allow `Server Side Javascript injection`.
+I've recently become interested in real world examples of vulnerabilities in Node.js applications, which allow `Server Side Javascript Injection`.
 One advisory I came across was <a href="http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-7205">CVE-2014-7205</a> discovered by Jarda Kotěšovec in a <a href="https://github.com/hapijs/bassmaster/commit/b751602d8cb7194ee62a61e085069679525138c4">Basmaster plugin</a> which allows arbitrary Javascript injection.

-I decided to mock up a very simple example of user input passed to an eval() execution sink, to demonstrate an injection of a simple web shell into the server.
+I decided to mock up a simple example of user input passed to an eval() execution sink, to demonstrate an injection of a simple web shell into the server.
 This web shell will only exist within the current node.js process, and will not be written to disk.

 This demo application will only allow a single user input selection to keep things simple:
 ![Demo app](/assets/SSJS_ws1.png)